Zeroknights16/Application-Bot/README.md

 * [FAQ](https://github.com/Zeroknights16/Application-Bot-Discord.js-/blob/main/docs/faq.md)

 #### 🛠️ NOTE:
 * This the free version of my application bot!
-This means that the bot has limited
+Don't expect it to be as good as my premium one.
-* features, not 100% conifgurable, no updates, it's not looking that good overall, and much more...
+* Chat messages etc. have been intentionally changed to make it worth to buy the premium copy!
-* If you're interested in buying the premium version feel free to contact me on discord.
+* If you're interested in buying the premium version feel free to contact me on discord (also for more information, etc.).

 #### ❤️ Support:
 * You can contact me on discord: `Zeroknights#9457`